-• Turn on your video when possible.
-It is helpful to be able to see each other, just as in an in-person class.

-• Keep it clean.
+- Turn on your video when possible.
+It is helpful to be able to see each other, just as in an in-person class. - Keep it clean.
 Don't share anything you wouldn't put up on the projector in class!

 Audio

 - Mute your microphone when you are not talking.
 This helps eliminate background noise. - Use a headset when possible.
 If you own headphones with a microphone, please use them.
-This improves audio quality.
+This improves audio quality. - Be in a quiet place when possible.
+Find a quiet, distraction-free spot to log in.
+Turn off any music, videos, etc. in the background.